22 Tips to Get the Most from User Behavior Analytics

 Unlike most businesses, you should not send generic email messages to your customers.
 With behavioral analytics, you can understand your customers and send them different types of emails.

-16. How long do visitors take from first click to conversion
+16. How long do Visitors take From the First Click to Conversion

 There is a point in your business´ lifetime when you start using pay-per-click campaigns.
 For some companies, these campaigns start before they even open their doors while others start when they are ready to scale up.
 Whatever the reason why you decided to start with this type of advertisement, you need to be extra careful not to make your ads generic and uninteresting since they will result in nothing but loss of time and money.
 Using behavior analytics and customer knowledge will help you create advertisements that are relevant and interesting to your target audience.

 In order to create realistic user journeys, it is important to first identify the users through an exercise called user profiling.
-Each user will have a task or goal they are trying to reach on the website, whether it is purchasing a product, finding opening times or cancelling a direct debit in a bank.
-Users have a need they must fulfil, and the steps they take to satisfy that need is referred to as a user journey.
+Each user will have a task or goal they are trying to reach on the website, whether it is purchasing a product, finding opening times, or canceling a direct debit in a bank.
+Users have a need they must fulfill, and the steps they take to satisfy that need are referred to as a user journey.

 Now when you have finished reading this article, you are almost completely ready to start planning your own website optimization strategy.
 When you start doing A/B tests, follow each of the eleven best practices listed in the article and you will quickly learn how this testing methodology is invaluable in improving your website´s conversion rate.

-With our Site Recording software solution for secure, accurate and real-time customer tracking and analysis, you will know exactly what your customers want and bring your website and your business to a completely new level.
+With our website recording software solution for secure, accurate and real-time customer tracking and analysis, you will know exactly what your customers want and bring your website and your business to a completely new level.